-- 2. Setting personalized goals

-- 3. Developing a strategy to meet those goals

-- 4. Implementing the strategy

-- 5. Regularly reviewing the results

-- 6. Adjusting as circumstances dictate in a way that reflects the predetermined plan
+- 1. Assessing your current financial condition - 2.
+Setting personalized goals - 3.
+Developing a strategy to meet those goals - 4.
+Implementing the strategy - 5.
+Regularly reviewing the results - 6.
+Adjusting as circumstances dictate in a way that reflects the predetermined plan